awsdocs/amazon-sagemaker-developer-guide/doc_source/ex1-train-model.md

 ```

 **Tip**
 To measure biases that can occur during each stage of the ML lifecycle \(data collection, model training and tuning, and monitoring of ML models deployed for prediction\), use SageMaker Clarify\.
-For more information, see [Model Explainability](clarify-model-explainability.md)\.
+For more information, see [Amazon SageMaker Clarify Model Explainability](clarify-model-explainability.md)\.
 For an end\-to\-end example of it, see the [Fairness and Explainability with SageMaker Clarify](https://sagemaker-examples.readthedocs.io/en/latest/sagemaker_processing/fairness_and_explainability/fairness_and_explainability.html) example notebook\.